luisFPCosta/SimplePasswordManager/README.md

 # SimplePasswordManager
 # This is not a commercial application.

-A simple password manager created for study purposes only.
+A simple password manager written completely in Kotlin created for study purposes only.

 ![app preview](/app/src/main/res/drawable/previewimage.png)